I’ve noticed there are a few questions that people ask me often, so I thought this might be a good place to talk about them! ♥

 Q: What’s your favorite book?

 A: There’s too many, but some of my favorites include: Six of Crows by Leigh Bardugo, the Harry Potter series (daily reminder that J.K.
-Rowling is horrible and to not support her), the Percy Jackson series, A Court of Mist and Fury by Sarah J. Maas, Illuminae by Amie Kaufman and Jay Kristoff, The Wrath and the Dawn by Renee Ahdieh, We Hunt the Flame by Hafsah Faizal, and Red White and Royal Blue by Casey McQuiston!
+Rowling is horrible and to not support her), the Percy Jackson series, The Invisible Life of Addie LaRue by V. E. Schwab, A Court of Mist and Fury by Sarah J. Maas, Illuminae by Amie Kaufman and Jay Kristoff, The Wrath and the Dawn by Renee Ahdieh, We Hunt the Flame by Hafsah Faizal, and Red White and Royal Blue by Casey McQuiston!

 Recommended Reading Order of Popular Series

 I’ve gotten a lot of questions on how I recommend people read certain series and authors, so here are the answers to those questions!

 Cassandra Clare’s Shadowhunter Books

 - City of Bones (The Mortal Instruments #1)

 - City of Fallen Angels (The Mortal Instruments #4)